Beginner’s Guide To Horse Training: Part 1

 Riding Ability

-Unless your goals in training horses point toward liberty acts in the circus or driving four-in-hand coaches (both of which, by the way, are exceedingly precise and challenging training processes), a good basic riding technique is necessary for you to train your horse properly.
-Very few well-trained horses (if any at all) are finished by sloppy riders.
+Unless your goals in training horses point toward liberty acts in the circus or driving four-in-hand coaches (both of which are exceedingly precise and challenging training processes), a good basic riding technique is necessary for you to train your horse properly.
+Very few well-trained horses (if any) are finished by sloppy riders.

 Perhaps before we go any further, it should be pointed out that the type of riding ability we’re concerned with is not the “equitation” necessary to compete successfully in a Medal class at Madison Square Garden or a horsemanship class at the Quarter Horse Congress.
 We are concerned with functional horsemanship, and we will look at equitation not so much from the rider’s standpoint as from the standpoint of its effect on the horse’s learning process.

 Many people who narrow-mindedly claim that there’s English riding and Western riding and “never the twain shall meet” may be in for a bit of an eye-opener.
-Good horsemanship is effective horsemanship, whether the rider is in an English saddle clearing a four-and-a-half-foot fence or on a stock saddle putting his horse through an intricate reining pattern.
+Good horsemanship is effective, whether the rider is in an English saddle clearing a four-and-a-half-foot fence or putting his horse through an intricate reining pattern on a stock saddle.

 Sitting On A Horse

-We all know that most people can “sit” on a horse without too much help; but to do so as an effective, active partner rather than simply as a load for the horse to bear requires some effort and practice.
-One of the first principles a new rider must learn is to disassociate one part of his body from another.
+We all know that most people can “sit” on a horse without too much help, but to do so as an effective, active partner rather than simply as a load for the horse to bear requires some effort and practice.
+One of the first principles a new rider must learn is disassociating one part of his body from another.

 In other words, what your seat and legs are doing shouldn’t affect what your hands are doing.
 Because of this “separate but equal” approach to various parts of the rider’s body, it’s usually best to view riding position and technique from three general areas—seat and legs, upper body, and hands.